Post-translational modification

-Post-translational modification (PTM) is the covalent and generally enzymatic modification of proteins following protein biosynthesis.
-This process occurs in the endoplasmic reticulum and the golgi apparatus.
-Proteins are synthesized by ribosomes translating mRNA into polypeptide chains, which may then undergo PTM to form the mature protein product.
-PTMs are important components in cell signaling, as for example when prohormones are converted to hormones.
+In molecular biology, post-translational modification (PTM) is the covalent process of changing proteins following protein biosynthesis.
+PTMs may involve enzymes or occur spontaneously.
+Proteins are created by ribosomes, which translate mRNA into polypeptide chains, which may then change to form the mature protein product.
+PTMs are important components in cell signalling, as for example when prohormones are converted to hormones.

 Post-translational modifications can occur on the amino acid side chains or at the protein's C- or N- termini.
-They can extend the chemical repertoire of the 22 proteinogenic amino acids by modifying an existing functional group or introducing a new one such as phosphate.
-Phosphorylation is a highly effective mechanism for regulating the activity of enzymes and is the most common post-translational modification.
+They can expand the chemical set of the 22 amino acids by changing an existing functional group or adding a new one such as phosphate.
+Phosphorylation is highly effective for controlling the enzyme activity and is the most common change after translation.
 Many eukaryotic and prokaryotic proteins also have carbohydrate molecules attached to them in a process called glycosylation, which can promote protein folding and improve stability as well as serving regulatory functions.
 Attachment of lipid molecules, known as lipidation, often targets a protein or part of a protein attached to the cell membrane.

 Other forms of post-translational modification consist of cleaving peptide bonds, as in processing a propeptide to a mature form or removing the initiator methionine residue.
 The formation of disulfide bonds from cysteine residues may also be referred to as a post-translational modification.
 For instance, the peptide hormone insulin is cut twice after disulfide bonds are formed, and a propeptide is removed from the middle of the chain; the resulting protein consists of two polypeptide chains connected by disulfide bonds.

 Some types of post-translational modification are consequences of oxidative stress.
 Carbonylation is one example that targets the modified protein for degradation and can result in the formation of protein aggregates.
 Specific amino acid modifications can be used as biomarkers indicating oxidative damage.

+PTMs and metal ions play a crucial and reciprocal role in regulating protein function, influencing cellular processes such as signal transduction and gene expression, with dysregulated interactions implicated in diseases like cancer and neurodegenerative disorders.

 Sites that often undergo post-translational modification are those that have a functional group that can serve as a nucleophile in the reaction: the hydroxyl groups of serine, threonine, and tyrosine; the amine forms of lysine, arginine, and histidine; the thiolate anion of cysteine; the carboxylates of aspartate and glutamate; and the N- and C-termini.
 In addition, although the amide of asparagine is a weak nucleophile, it can serve as an attachment point for glycans.
 Rarer modifications can occur at oxidized methionines and at some methylene groups in side chains.

 Post-translational modification of proteins can be experimentally detected by a variety of techniques, including mass spectrometry, Eastern blotting, and Western blotting.
-Additional methods are provided in the #External links section.